Trump on Democratic debate: 'BORING'

-WASHINGTON/ANCHORAGE (Reuters) - President Donald Trump dismissed the first Democratic debate as “BORING” on Wednesday night as he flew off to Japan, predicting that the 10 rivals on stage seeking to toss him from office in the 2020 election would do poorly.
+WASHINGTON/ANCHORAGE, Alaska (Reuters) - President Donald Trump dismissed the first Democratic debate as “BORING” on Wednesday night, predicting that the 10 rivals on stage seeking to toss him from office in the 2020 election would do poorly.

 The debate began at about the same time that Air Force One, carrying Trump and his entourage to Japan, stopped to refuel at Joint Base Elmendorf-Richardson in Anchorage, Alaska.

-“There’s a big debate going on; it just started,” Trump told U.S. troops at the base during the refuel.
+“There’s a big debate going on; it just started,” Trump told U.S. troops at the base during the refueling.
 “I had my choice between you and them, and I chose you.”

 Asked by a reporter how he thought the Democrats would do during the debate, Trump said, “I think they’re all going to do very poorly.”

-Once he got back on the plane, he fired off a one-word tweet: “BORING.”
+Once he got back on the plane and the debate had begun, he fired off a one-word tweet: “BORING.”

-Trump, a Republican, had suggested earlier in Washington that he might offer some tweeted responses to what he hears from the 10 Democratic presidential candidates on the stage in the first of back-to-back debate nights in Miami.
+He also took aim at NBC News and MSNBC when a technical glitch delayed the debate’s second hour.
+He has consistently accused the network of not treating him fairly.

-“Well, I’ll be on a plane,” Trump said on Fox Business Network’s “Mornings with Maria.”
-“Yes everyone said I’ll be tweeting.
-I’ll actually be on a plane and it just seems very boring, but I’m going to watch it because I have to.”
+“@NBCNews and @MSNBC should be ashamed of themselves for having such a horrible technical breakdown in the middle of the debate.
+Truly unprofessional and only worthy of a FAKE NEWS Organization, which they are!” he tweeted.

 Trump, who has been a polarizing, name-calling and often chaotic president, is publicly expressing confidence about his re-election prospects in 2020.

-He heard chants of “four more years, four more years” in his appearance on Wednesday before the Faith and Freedom Coalition, an evangelical Christian group.
+He heard chants of “four more years, four more years” in his appearance in Washington on Wednesday before the Faith and Freedom Coalition, an evangelical Christian group.

 Privately, some advisers worry about his chances in several states he won in 2016, such as Michigan, Pennsylvania and Wisconsin.